JuliaEarth/GeoStats.jl/README.md

 beautiful coincidence that for multivariate Gaussian distributions, Simple Kriging gives the conditional expectation.
-[Matheron](https://en.wikipedia.org/wiki/Georges_Matheron) and other important geostatisticians have generalized Gaussian processes to more general random fields with smooth-varying mean and for situations where the mean is unknown.
+[Matheron](https://en.wikipedia.org/wiki/Georges_Matheron) and other important geostatisticians have generalized Gaussian processes to more general random fields with locally-varying mean and for situations where the mean is unknown.
 GeoStats.jl includes Gaussian processes as a special case as well as other more practical Kriging variants, see the [Gaussian processes example](examples).

 - [MLKernels.jl](https://github.com/trthatcher/MLKernels.jl) &mdash; Spatial structure can be represented in many different forms: covariance, variogram, correlogram, etc. Variograms are more